-- Pupils/students who do bring in a mobile phone must hand in their device to the school office for safe keeping.
-Under no circumstances must pupils use their mobile phone during the school day. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+- Pupils/students who do bring in a mobile phone/smart watch/other recordable digital devices must hand in their device to the school office for safe keeping.
+Under no circumstances must pupils use their mobile phone during the school day. - All staff who work directly with children should leave their mobile phone/smart watch/other recordable digital devices on silent and only use them in private staff areas during school hours.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office.

-- Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
 If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.